-- 7.8 Students who arrive late for school but before the register closes will be recorded and marked as late.
-An appropriate consequence will be applied. - 7.9 For health and safety reasons it is important that the school knows who is in the building.
+- 7.9 Students who arrive late for school but before the register closes will be recorded and marked as late.
+Any student who is late may have a 1 hour detention on the same day.
+Students may have a detention for up to 2 hours for poor punctuality depending on frequency that they are late. - 7.10 For health and safety reasons it is important that the school knows who is in the building.
 Students arriving late after the register closes should therefore report to reception.
-It is important that all students arriving late follow this procedure. - 7.10 For the same reason it is important that parents/carers of students leaving the premises legitimately (e.g. for a medical appointment) or returning to school later in the day inform reception of the reason.
+It is important that all students arriving late follow this procedure. - 7.11 For the same reason it is important that parents/carers of students leaving the premises legitimately (e.g. for a medical appointment) or returning to school later in the day inform reception of the reason.
 Reception will record that the student has left the school site and will mark them back in when they return.

-7.11 Post-registration truancy
+7.12 Post-registration truancy

 Post-registration truancy occurs when a student goes missing from school having previously registered for the session.
 This behaviour not only means the student will not be receiving a full-time education, it also potentially renders him/her vulnerable to harm.
-The Academy/College takes this very seriously and will endeavour to ensure it does not happen.
+The Academy takes this very seriously and will endeavour to ensure it does not happen.
 If, however, a student appears to have left the premises without authorisation, the school will try to make contact with his/her parents/carers immediately.